| Import/Export of Food

 In Hong Kong, the legal framework of food safety control is laid down in Part V of the Public Health and Municipal Services Ordinance (Cap.
 132) and its subsidiary legislation.
 The basic requirement, as stipulated in section 54 of the Ordinance, is that no food intended for sale should be unfit for human consumption.

 Importers can place an order for the main Ordinance and its subsidiary legislation with the Information Services Department, Publications Sales Section at Room 626, 6/F, North Point Government Offices, 333 Java Road, North Point, Hong Kong or through online service at the website http://www.bookstore.gov.hk.
 For enquiries, please call 2842 8844 or 2842 8845.
 Moreover, details of the food laws can also be browsed at website www.legislation.gov.hk.

 Food importers, through close liaison with exporting countries, are responsible for ensuring that food items they procure comply with the local legislation.
-To ensure hygienic standards of food, importers are encouraged to obtain health certificates issued by health authorities of countries of origin to accompany their imports certifying that the food products concerned are fit for human consumption.
+To ensure hygienic standards of food, importers are encouraged to obtain health certificates issued by issuing entities of countries of origin to accompany their imports certifying that the food products concerned are fit for human consumption.

 There are specific legal requirements or administrative arrangements for the import of the following selected food items due to their perishable or high-risk nature -